Marupok AF

-Marupok AF (Where Is The Lie?) is a 2023 Philippine comedy-thriller film directed by Quark Henares under Anima Studio and First Cut Lab starring EJ Jallorina, Royce Cabrera, and Maris Racal.
+Marupok AF (Where Is The Lie?) is a 2023 Philippine comedy-thriller film written and directed by Quark Henares under Anima Studio and First Cut Lab, starring EJ Jallorina, Royce Cabrera, and Maris Racal.

 Premise

 Marupok AF features Janzen Torres (EJ Jallorina) a transgender woman and hopeless romantic.
 Determined to find a boyfriend she turns to online dating where she meets Theo Balmaceda (Royce Cabrera).
 They agree to meet in real life but Torres would get ghosted by her online boyfriend.